Cartoon Video Checklist

 - Don’t have lines of text with one word on them.
 When you enter text in the text field, you can hit Enter on your keyboard to shift text onto the next line, so instead of having a block of text like this: Fix the justification so it’s more even, like this:

 - Use contrasting colors.
-Don’t choose colors that are too alike (i.e. dark green and light green) because they will blend in with one another and be too hard to ‘read’ as separate objects.
+Don’t choose colors that are too alike (i.e. dark green and mid-green) because they will blend in with one another and be too hard to ‘read’ as separate objects.
+Try the ‘squint test’ by loking at the two colors while squinting, and if they blend in with one another, there’s not enough contrast.
 Choose colours that are opposite each other on the colour wheel for full colour contrast.

 - Don’t use abbreviations.
-You’ll look like you’re a giddy 8-year-old if you use abbreviations like ‘u’ instead of ‘you’ and ‘2’ instead of ‘too’.
-Which is bad even if you are a giddy 8-year-old.
+You’ll look like a giddy 8-year-old if you use abbreviations like ‘u’ instead of ‘you’ and ‘2’ instead of ‘too’.
+That’s bad even if you are a giddy 8-year-old.

-- Lose the internet slang.
-Something else that’ll have you losing people’s confidence in your credibility and intelligence is using internet slang (lolz, rofl etc.) or emoticons, so cut them from your text unless your aim is for it to look like a pre-teen’s text message.
+- Lose the internet slang and emoticons.
+Something else that’ll have you losing people’s confidence in your credibility and intelligence is using internet slang and emoticons (lolz, rofl, ;), etc.), so cut them from your text unless you want it to look like a tween-age text message.